MiyuruThathsara/Kimera-Multi/README.md

 # Make sure OpenCL is installed else use following command to install,
 sudo apt-get install opencl-headers ocl-icd-opencl-dev
 # Make sure opencv3_catkin CMakeLists.txt file is added with -DWITH_FFMPEG=OFF
+# Following ros dependencies are required for kimera_semantics to build
+sudo apt-get install ros-noetic-depth-image-proc
+# Make sure you have installed OpenGV.
+You can install OpenGV from source code https://github.com/laurentkneip/opengv.
+You can follow "https://laurentkneip.github.io/opengv/page_installation.html" this guide to built OpenGV.
+Remember to "sudo make install"

 catkin build --continue -s
 ```